causalNLP/causal-agent/docs/source/getting_started/quickstart.rst

 Next Steps
 ----------

 Congratulations!
-You've completed your first causal analysis with CAIS.
+You've completed your first causal analysis with Causal Agent.
 Here's what to explore next:

 **Immediate Next Steps:**